anonymmized/PermSnitch/README.md

 ## ✨ Welcome to PermSnitch!
 Hey there! 👋 I’m anonymmized
-, a Python enthusiast obsessed with cybersecurity.
 I created **PermSnitch** to help developers and sysadmins detect risky file permissions and protect their systems.
 Whether you're securing a server or auditing a codebase, this tool’s got your back! 🚀

 Check it out in action: